KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: The -Process Model

 at all metallicities.
 This assumption places a star with purely prompt enrichment on the low metallicity $\mgfe$ plateau near 0.4 dex, in agreement with APOGEE observations but in contention with recent results from \citet{conroy2022} which place the $\mgfe$ plateau near 0.6 dex.
 We explore the impact of different $\qccFe$ assumptions in Section~\ref{subsec:qccFe}.

 \paragraph{6.
 Metallicity dependence} We permit the process vector components for all elements other than Mg and Fe to float as a function of metallicity.
-The variation is parameterized by a linear spline in log-process space, attached to a set of variable control points.
-We assume that a particular set of hard-coded knots are sufficient to capture the metallicity dependence.
+The variation is parameterized by a linear spline in log-process space, attached to a set of variable control points, knots, where the piecewise functions are joined.
+We assume that a particular set of 11 hard-coded knots between [Mg/H] of -0.8 and 0.6 are sufficient to capture the metallicity dependence.
+We choose knot number and location such that we capture the complex metallicity dependence of the abundance trends while maintaining a sufficient number of stars to fit with each linear component.

 \paragraph{7.
 APOGEE abundances and uncertainties} We assume that the APOGEE abundances and uncertainties can be used for this project.
 This is not the same as assuming that they are correct, but rather that it is possible and useful to build an interpretable model to explain them.
 We describe the potential data systematics in Section~\ref{sec:data}.
 For our purposes, we care mainly about the statistical observational errors rather than systematics that arise from imperfect modeling of the spectra such as NLTE effects, though differential systematics across the sample can artificially add abundance scatter.
 The actual derived values of $q_{k,j}^{Z}$ will be affected by systematic offsets in the abundances.
-We add a softening parameter $Q$ (Equation~\ref{eq:inflate_ivar}) to allow for the possibility that APOGEE observational errors are underestimated or that there is intrinsic scatter around the \name{} predictions.
+We add a softening parameter $Q$ (Equation~\ref{eq:inflate_ivar}) to allow for the possibility that APOGEE observational errors are underestimated, or that there is intrinsic scatter around the \name{} predictions.

 \paragraph{8.
 Robust likelihood function} The observed value of [X/H] can be described as the $K$ process expected value plus observational noise and/or other sources of intrinsic abundance scatter, as described by Equation~\ref{eq:xh}.
 The expression in this equation can be thought of as the key assumption underlying our likelihood function.
 In detail the (negative two times the) log likelihood function is given by a chi-squared ($\chi^2$) objective